peterkeen/nomic/README.md

 **213** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

 This rule takes precedence over every other rule determining the winner.

+**301** Voting for or against a proposed rule shall consist of commenting on the associated pull request.
+A vote for a proposal shall contain "+1".
+A vote against a proposal shall contain "-1".